|

 Ashley: I remember one time.

-It was one particular Sunday that I was playing the organ and Adrienne
+It was one particular Sunday that I was playing the organ and Adrienne was down just in

 the congregation and